 Facilities Pass - An Iowa City Parks and Recreation Department (ICPRD) issued facilities pass is required during free play in the gym, game room, and fitness room.
 The pass system allows ICPRD staff to better assess community needs by monitoring facility usage to help plan future services and amenities.
 Patrons 16 years of age and older can be issued a pass during open facility hours.
 Youth ages 12-15 years can be issued a pass provided a parent/guardian is present to complete and sign the form.
 Note: Facility policy prohibits youth 11 years and under from using the facility, including pools, unless accompanied by an adult, or individual 16 years or older.

 RecAssist for Iowa City Residents - ICPRD accepts applications for discounts on program and pass fees for patrons that are income-eligible.
-Applications are available online and at either recreation center.
+Applications are available online.
 Eligibility applies only to residents of Iowa City.
 One application must be filled out per calendar year.
 For more information, contact Brad Barker, Recreation Superintendent, at 319-356-5102 or firstname.lastname@example.org.

 Photos - Activities sponsored by ICPRD may, from time to time, be photographed for activity guides, websites, other promotional items, group pictures, or by the media.
 Due to the public nature of our programs and facilities, we cannot be responsible for photographs taken by the media or others.
 We will, however, do our best to make special arrangements in response to your needs.
 Should you have any concerns, contact the Iowa City Recreation Division at email@example.com